bids-apps/giga_connectome/docs/source/contributing.md

 One your PR is ready a member of the development team will review your changes to confirm that they can be merged into the main codebase.

+Once the PR is ready to merge, we will add you to our contributor page [All Contributors bot](https://allcontributors.org/) to celebrate your contributions.

+See [All Contributors bot](https://allcontributors.org/docs/en/bot/usage) usage note for adding contributors.

 ### Running the demo

 You can run a demo of the bids app by downloading some test data.